doingandlearning/sp-playwright/readme.md

 ## Additional Topics for Consideration (Optional for Q&A or Labs)

 - **Playwright Tracing**: Capturing and replaying traces for deeper investigation.
-- **Localization Testing**: Running tests across multiple languages and regions.
+- **Localisation Testing**: Running tests across multiple languages and regions.
 - **Web Accessibility**: Testing for accessibility issues using Playwright and tools like Axe.
-- **Advanced browser features**: Feolocation, permissions, and mobile testing.
+- **Advanced browser features**: Geolocation, permissions, and mobile testing.
 - **Reporting and metrics**: how to collect, analyse, and act on test reports.